Environment Management System

 d) when the monitoring and measuring shall be performed;

-e) when the results from monitoring and measurement shall be analysed and evaluated.
+e) when the results from monitoring and measurement shall be analyzed and evaluated.

 The organization shall ensure that calibrated or verified monitoring and measurement equipment is used and maintained, as appropriate.